rainbowgore/chatbot-hmo/README.md

 # Smart Health System - Healthcare Q&A with Profile Management

 A complete bilingual (Hebrew/English) healthcare system featuring an AI-powered Q&A interface with personalized user profile collection.
 Built with FastAPI backend and Streamlit frontend.
+Note: This system is designed to be run locally (FastAPI backend + Streamlit frontend).
+Deployment is not required for Part 2

 ## 🚀 Quick Start